deb-its/deb-its/README.md

 # deb-its: Logically Thinking.

 Hello! 👋 I'm deb-its, aka.
-[Amzyrahc.](https://github.com/amzyrahc)
+[Amzyrahc.](https://github.com/amzyrahc), Nelv or whatever alias I had out there.

 ## Why do you have a new account?
 Well, deb-its is for more serious softwares, while amzyrahc is for less serious softwares.

 ## 🔧 Skills

-- Programming Languages: Python, Lua, HTML, CSS, Javascript, JSON
+- Programming Languages: Python, Lua, HTML, CSS & Javascript
 - Other Skills: Badminton 🏸, Gamer 🎮

 ## 👩🏻‍💻 Check my latest projects!